weiyadi/weiyadi.github.io/index.md

 ## Publications

-- Y. Wei and R. Khardon, [Direct Uncertainty Quantification](https://arxiv.org/abs/2302.02420), preprint, 2023
+- Y. Wei and R. Khardon, [Variational Inference on the Final-Layer Output of Neural Networks](https://openreview.net/forum?id=mTOzXLmLKr), TMLR, 2024

 - Y. Wei and R. Khardon, [On the Performance of Direct Loss Minimization for Bayesian Neural Networks](https://arxiv.org/abs/2211.08393), I Cant
 Believe Its Not Better Workshop: Understanding Deep Learning Through Empirical Falsification, 2022